 If you are like a lot of business owners, you assume the value of your company will be determined by your industry and its size.
 While size matters, there are actually several factors that impact the value of your company more than your industry.
 In fact, getting these factors right can lead to acquisition offers that are more than twice the industry average.
 Likewise, there are examples of companies getting less than half the industry average multiple because of a weakness in one or more of these factors.

 Industry reports, combined with a current business valuation, provide the best "1-2" punch in knowing your business, inside and out, in order to position yourself for strategic opportunities.
 Banks like to see that you have done your homework, and in a lot of cases, a well designed plan can lead to more than just a great marketing advantage, but it can also lead to opportunities to expand through acquiring other businesses.
 Growing your market share through acquisition is one of the oldest business growth models you will find, and banks can be a lot friendlier when you have a solid plan.

 Upper-Small to Mid-Market and Larger Businesses

 Maximizing results from your external marketing campaigns and optimizing internal performance in management, operations, logistics, and customer service should be the primary focus of any business, regardless of size.
 For businesses that operate at scale, or want to, and for those businesses desiring to keep peak revenues, there must be a robust business strategy and marketing plan which matches the intensity your business demands to maintain revenue, cash flow, and profits.
-With the right program and plan in place, your business will be on track to increase customer engagements and conversions, to increase cash flow, and realize greater profits- all of which combine to bring greater value to your business and becomes the foundation of your exit strategy.
+With the right program and plan in place, your business will be on track to increase customer engagements and conversions, to increase cash flow, and well on its way towards realizing greater profits- all of which combine to bring greater value to your business and becomes the foundation of your exit strategy.

 If you would like to learn more about business valuations, there is an excellent source of information on the Wikipedia Business Valuation